About the Indiana Mathematics Teacher

 Submit the manuscript and title page/abstract in separate files by emailing Doris Mohr at email@example.com.

-The Indiana Mathematics Teacher Editorial Panel consists of Editors, Associate Editors, Department Editors, and a Copy Editor.
-The Editors receive manuscripts from potential authors via email, make initial reviews, send manuscripts for feature articles to reviewers, send manuscripts for departments to Department Editors, edit manuscripts, and communicate with authors The also manage the production, printing, and mailing of the journal.
-The Associate Editors review manuscripts, work with Editors to make decisions, and write recommendations for authors.
+The Indiana Mathematics Teacher Editorial Panel consists of Editors, Department Editors, and a Copy Editor.
+The Editors receive manuscripts from potential authors via email, make initial reviews, send manuscripts for feature articles to reviewers, send manuscripts for departments to Department Editors, edit manuscripts, and communicate with authors.
+They also manage the production, printing, and mailing of the journal.
 The Department Editors recruit, review, and develop manuscripts appropriate for the journal’s departments.
 The Copy Editor edits manuscripts after being submitted for publication.
 Current editorial panel members are:

 Call for Reviewers